antikleya/USEHelper/README.md

 # USEHelper
-USE(Unified State Exam helper) is a group project for helping people to prepare for the final school exam
+USEHelper(Unified State Exam helper) is a group project for helping people to prepare for the final school exam